nubomedia/developer-guidelines/docs/tutorial/nubomedia-magic-mirror.md

 ENTRYPOINT cd /home/nubomedia && mvn exec:java
 ```

-Examining the  content of this file, we can how the content of the project is included intothe platform:
+Examining the  content of this file, we can how the content of the project is included into the platform:

 * `ADD . /home/nubomedia`: This line includes the whole content of the project.
 * `ADD keystore.jks /`: This line includes the the Java keystore to the root.
 This is required to serve the application by HTTPS, which is mandatory in the latest version of WebRTC in browsers.